-The United States is experiencing a widespread recession accompanied by declines in residential real estate sales, mortgage lending and related construction activity, higher energy costs and other inflationary trends and weakness in the commercial and investment banking systems, and is engaged in a war, all of which are likely to have far-reaching effects on the economic activity in the country for an indeterminate period.
-The near and longterm impact of these factors on the Nevada economy and the Commission's operations cannot be predicted at this time but may be substantial.

-Through the State Treasurer, the Commission may carry cash and cash equivalents on deposit with financial institutions in excess of federally insured limits, and the risk of losses related to such concentrations may be increasing as a result of recent economic developments discussed in the foregoing paragraph.
+The United States is experiencing a widespread recession accompanied by declines in residential real estate sales, mortgage lending and related construction activity, higher energy costs and other inflationary trends and weakness in the commercial and investment banking systems, and is engaged in a war, all of which are likely to continue to have farreaching effects on the economic activity in the country for an indeterminate period.
+The near and long-term impact of these factors on the Nevada economy and operations Commission's cannot predicted at this time but may be substantial.
+Through the State Treasurer, Commission may carry cash and cash equivalents on deposit with financial institutions in excess of federally insured limits, and the risk of losses related to such concentrations may be increasing as a result of recent economic developments discussed in the foregoing paragraph.
 The extent of a future loss to be sustained as a result of uninsured deposits in the event of a future failure of a financial institution, if any, is not subject to estimation at this time.